mikeygough/my-ACS-2330-Responsive-Web-Design/class-3.md

 Responsive web design is a design approach that creates websites that look good and function well on all devices and screen sizes.
 It uses flexible layouts, images, and typography that adapt to the user's screen size and orientation.
 This ensures that the website content is accessible and easy to read, regardless of the user's device.

+In short responsive sites are sites that respond to the device where they are viewed.

 ## How do you make sites responsive?

 Websites are almost always media screen.
 The big difference is the features.
-The most common method used today (this might change in teh future) is to use the width of the screen.
+The most common method used today is to use the width of the screen.

-Small screens are not as wide as larger screens.
-They can't display as much information.
-So, we style them differently.

-Compare your phone, I have an iPhone 11 pro.
+Compare your phone to the your desktop.
+I have an iPhone 11 pro.
 The screen is 5.8" diagonally, screen resolution is 1125 x 2436 pixels but it is 375 x 812 points.

 In iOS, the screen size is measured in points rather than pixels.
 The iPhone 11 Pro has a screen size of 375 points x 812 points, which is equivalent to 1125 x 2436 pixels at a 3x scale factor (which is the device's native scale factor).

 Pixels are the smallest unit of measurement on a digital screen, while points are a relative unit of measurement used in digital design.
 Pixels are fixed in number, while points can vary depending on the device's pixel density.
 Points are used by designers to ensure consistent sizing across different devices.

 The width of the iPhone 11 Pro in CSS pixels would be 375px.
-This is based on the device's screen size of 375 points, which, at the device's native scale factor of 3x, translates to 1125 physical pixels, and then to 375 CSS pixels when taking into account the device's CSS pixel ratio of 3.
+This is based on the device's screen size of 375 points, which, at the device's native scale factor of 3x, translates to 1125 physical pixels.

 I'm writing this on my MacBook Pro which has a screen size of: 2880 × 1800.
+Which is a lot wider than the iPhone 11.
+The Desktop is wider in CSS pixels and all of the pixels are larger.
+The two have almost the same number of pixels but the pixels on the phone are smaller.

 Remember that media query you looked at earlier?